FortiGate

 Introduction:

-When a monitored interface in HA cluster goes down it triggers a failover for the cluster members.
-When the monitored interface experience a flapping up/down behavior this in turn will trigger frequent failovers among the cluster members causing instability.
-This in turn may affects the system resources such a memory, CPU, etc., especially if session-pickup setting is enabled.
+When a monitored interface in an HA cluster goes down, it triggers a failover for the cluster members.
+When the monitored interface experiences a flapping up/down behavior, this in turn will trigger frequent failovers among the cluster members, causing instability.
+This in turn may affect the system resources such a memory, CPU, etc., especially if the session-pickup setting is enabled.

 Scenario: